Feu’u

 His work draws inspiration from ancient designs and patterns – from tapa cloth, lapita pottery, and tattoo – which were informed by cultural values of balance, symmetry, and reciprocity.
 However, he adds his own personal meanings and metaphors.

-Over the past decade, Fatu Feu’u has developed a series of works based on the Samoan tradition of ‘ifoga’ or reconciliation/rebuilding after a terrible event or action.
+Over the past two decades, Fatu Feu’u has developed a series of distinctive works based on the Samoan tradition of ‘ifoga’ or reconciliation/rebuilding after a terrible event or action.
 The central letter ‘I’ as a motif captures this, with different colours coming together, meeting half way.
 This can be a meeting between families, tribes, villages or even nations, often to reconcile after someone has wronged another person or party.

 Recent Works

-The Tapui works, unique handpainted woodcuts on heavy paper, carry a powerful central motif of tapu areas ‘protected’ by squares with a cross through them, with suggestions of sails and traditional motifs in the background.
+The earlier Tapui works, unique handpainted woodcuts on heavy paper, carry a powerful central motif of tapu areas ‘protected’ by squares with a cross through them, with suggestions of sails and traditional motifs in the background.
 The sails are sometimes faintly defined, implying spiritual guardians of the ocean resources.
 Tapui effectively means a protection over a place or object of major significance.

 We also have in stock selected earlier limited edition prints by Fatu Feu’u, some the last of edition.
 Maui Tikitiki and Hinemoa Springs are from a series of handworked woodcuts focused on water and its legends.
 The colours red and yellow are signifiers of the place of the high chief and the orator respectively, and appear frequently in his paintings and sculptures.